DataInfamous/social-friction-bench/README.md

 Collection is ongoing.
 As of April 8, 2026 the dataset has grown to N=146.
 The competition writeup references N=129 from the April 6 export.

 **Scope note:** Correct response anchors for S3, S4, and S6 reference US-based professional resources.
-Non-US respondents were evaluated against standards that may not reflect their local intervention frameworks.Expanding to non-US professional standards is a target for Version 2.
+Non-US respondents were evaluated against standards that may not reflect their local intervention frameworks.
+Expanding to non-US professional standards is a target for Version 2.

 ### Scenario-Level Statistics (N≈125, March 30 export)